simplrteam/SimplrJS/README.md

 		- [REMOVED] Array.Prototype.remove by John Resig was removed.
 Use native Array.splice method instead of this method.
 		- [REMOVED] Simplr.Core.Util.mHasLocalStorage was removed.
 Use your own method to check for localStorage.
 		- [REMOVED] Simplr.Util.mHasLocalStorage was removed.
 Use your own method to check for localStorage.
+		- [REMOVED] Simplr.Core.Util.* was removed.
+Use Simplr.Util.* instead.

 	Other
 		- Updated to jquery 2.0.0